 ZigBee is based on the IEEE's 802.15.4 personal-area network standard.
 All you need to know is that ZigBee is a specification that's been around for more than a decade, and it's widely considered an alternative to Wi-Fi and Bluetooth for some applications including low-powered devices that don't require a lot of bandwidth - like your smart home sensors.

-In reality, for a customer putting together a smart home, a device that supports the ZigBee protocol may still be siloed, but as we move forward, with more devices wanting to act as the central controller, having fewer wireless protocols for your smart devices might be a distinct advantage - especially if it means you can avoid having a huge collection of hubs connected to your router.
+In reality, for a customer putting together a smart home, a device that supports the ZigBee protocol may still be siloed, but as we move forward, with more devices wanting to act as the central controller, having fewer wireless protocols for your smart devices has a distinct advantage - especially if it means you can avoid having a huge collection of hubs connected to your router.

 What is mesh networking?

 A mesh network is when a network connection is spread out among wireless nodes that can communicate with each other and share a network connection across a large area.
-Think of nodes as small radio transmitters that function in the same way as a wireless router.
+Think of nodes as small transmitters that function in the same way as a wireless router.
 ZigBee's ability to support mesh networking means it can boost data transmission range and provide greater stability (even when a single connected node fails and doesn't work).

 ZigBee supports up to 65,000 nodes on a single network.